 Paid by the no-fault insurance provider, an automobile accident victim may obtain up to $20.00 per day in household replacement services.
 (The amount of this compensation has not increased since 1973.)
 Typical household replacement services include cleaning, laundry, snow removal, lawn mowing and yard work, babysitting, grocery shopping, running errands, preparing meals, home repairs, car repairs, or anything around the home that the injured person used to do, but can no longer do because of the accident.
 This benefit is paid during the first three years after the date of the accident.

-No-fault Medical Benefits: The Michigan No-Fault Act allows Michigan car accident victims to receive up to lifetime payment of medical bills “for reasonably necessary products, services and accommodations” required for the victim’s care, recovery or rehabilitation.
+No-fault Medical Benefits: The Michigan No-Fault Act allows Michigan car accident victims to receive up to lifetime payment, if the injured person’s chosen PIP tier is unlimited coverage, of medical bills “for reasonably necessary products, services and accommodations” required for the victim’s care, recovery or rehabilitation.
 Allowable medical expenses include doctor bills, hospital bills, medication, medical equipment and rehabilitation expenses.
 Certain criteria must be met before coverage will be allowed for treatments which are considered experimental.
 Just because an injured subject believes an experimental treatment is necessary doesn’t mean that it will be viewed the same way by the insurance company or the court.

-Recent changes to the No-Fault Act taking effect on July 1, 2020 allow drivers to choose varying levels of medical coverage through their insurance policies.
+Since a 2020 reform to the No-Fault Act, drivers can choose varying levels of medical coverage through their insurance policies.
 These levels range from no coverage whatsoever for certain individuals covered by Medicaid to unlimited coverage as provided before the changes.
 Although the changes were instituted to reduce the cost of insurance for Michigan drivers, any savings related to decreased coverage is minimal.
-Consumers should still choose unlimited coverage under all circumstances to afford themselves the greatest protection should they suffer injuries in a car accident.
+Consumers should still strongly consider unlimited coverage in most circumstances to afford themselves the greatest protection should they suffer injuries in a car accident.

 A person who is seriously injured, such as a quadriplegic or paraplegic, may be entitled to additional benefits including modifications to a home or van for wheelchair accessibility.